In this tutorial you'll learn about inserting and editing particle systems.

 Spin and Tilt

 Setting Spin will make particles spin as they fall - this can make effects look more interesting and less uniform.
-Set Spin to 20 degrees.
+Set Spin to 20 degrees for both values.

 Adjusting Tilt can also add interest to an effect, by changing the angle of particles as they fall.
 Change it to 20.